arsham/shark/README.md

 | `<leader>P`     | **P**aste from the `+` register (before/above)    |
 | (v) `<leader>p` | **P**aste on selected text without changing "reg  |

+If you keep hitting `<Ctrl-/>` the preview window will change width.
+With `Shift-/` you can show and hide the preview window.

 When you invoke `<leader>yh` you will be presented with a history of the **yanked** items.
 Upon choosing one, the item will be set to the unnamed register and you use **p** from there.